9 No-Fail Vacation Bible School Follow-Up Ideas

 3. VBS Follow-Up Team

 Before vacation Bible school begins, form a follow-up team of volunteers who’ll be very visible throughout the week as they get to know visitors.
-For example, they may do all the drama or lead the singing so will children identify with them quickly.
+For example, they may do all the drama or lead the singing so children will identify with them quickly.
 Team members stop by each visitor’s home during the week and deliver a Special Guest Pack with a children’s Bible, homemade cookies, church information, phone numbers to call if children need a ride to church, and a T-shirt that says, “I’m Special to God,” with your church name printed in small letters.

 4. VBS Part 2